code4com/ciec-code/README.md

 - Read README's files inside each of the Challenge folder and work according to the ask in it.
 ### Commit work to your personal github
 - Use your personal github account to submit code.
 Create a new account and repo if needed.
+- Do not fork, but make new repo's in your account.
-- Commit all of your code to your personal github repo
+- Commit all of your code to your personal github repo.
 ### Share your github repo link at the time of meeting
 - At the time of meeting, we will ask for your github repo link and we will review your code in the meeting along with you.